It’s Christmas Eve and many of us are focused on presents rather than presence.

 – See them in your mind as real people rather than as professionals or your audience.

-You have both loved and felt loved
+Loved and felt loved

-You both want to be the best that you can
+A desire to be the best that you can

 Step 4.
 Direct your ‘spoke’ of attention to kindness